ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 }
 ```

 In the old days this could be used to align two containers next to each other.
-It was more a hack than an actual way to do it, due to the effects it had on the parent.
+It was more a hack than an actual way to do it, due to the effects it had on the parent...
+Except it was the way to do it.
-The element got pulled out of the flow (in a way), which meant that the parent would collapse to 0 if there were no other children to give it a height, or it wasn't given a fixed height.
+The element got pulled out of the flow (in a way), which meant that the parent would collapse to 0 if there were no other children to give it a height, or it didn't have a height of its own.
 The clear-method was a way to tell the parent not to do that; by giving the element after the floated element the `clear` property.

 This way of layout whas rather fragile and with the new layout methods like `flex` and `grid`; `float` quickly became obsolete and outdated.

-**Refactor your old code to use `flex` or `grid` instead of `float`**
+**☝ Refactor old code to use `flex` or `grid` instead of `float`**

 But `float` still has its usecases.
 When you want text to follow the curve of an image, `float` is the perfect way to do it.